fbpx

 Elastin and collagen loss

-Skin on your cheeks and below your jawline loses a lot of collagen and elastin over time.
+The skin on your cheeks and below your jawline loses a lot of collagen and elastin over time.
 Collagen is a protein that makes up your body’s connective tissue.
 Elastin is another connective tissue protein that allows your skin to revert to its original form after being stretched.
 The cheek skin around your mouth loses firmness and tightness when these proteins are depleted.
 Gravity causes it to droop and drop to the region on each side of your lips and chin when this occurs.

 Genetics